Way back when……

 If you have any questions please do email me it’s: email@example.com

-The links in this article are affiliate links, I will earn a small commission from sales generated from my blog.
+The links in this article are not affiliate links, I am not earning any commission from sales generated from my blog or in any other way from promoting these products, I just want to spread the word.
 I would never endorse any product I didn’t use myself or believe in 100%, in this case you can see from my results exactly why I’m shouting about it from the rooftops.
-After my career was cut short due to UC I decided to start blogging instead so part of that is the use of affiliate linking.

 Please take a minute to sign up to my blog at the bottom of the page and follow me on social media, you will receive notifications of new recipes and blog posts and be the first to know about any offers or competitions.

 Pop over to my Facebook Page to keep up to date with all of my most recent posts and recipes – just click here

 Thanks for reading!